China's Ant highlights distinction between NFTs and cryptocurrencies

 "Alipay selling NFT products.
 Isn't that illegal transaction?" one comment posted on Twitter-like Weibo said.

-Ant, which is undergoing a government-ordered revamp restructuring after the collapse of its mega-IPO last year, on Wednesday said non-fungible tokens and cryptocurrencies were two different things.
+Ant, which is undergoing a government-ordered revamp restructuring after the collapse of its mega-IPO last year, said on Wednesday that non-fungible tokens and cryptocurrencies were two different things.

+NFTs have exploded in popularity this year, with NFT artworks selling for millions of dollars.

 "NFT is not interchangeable, nor divisible, making it different by nature from cryptocurrencies such as bitcoin," said a spokesperson at AntChain, the Ant unit that develops blockchain-based technology solutions.